-more flow entries than HiFi and Presto, which results in higher control overhead than two other solutions.
-For example, when there are $12 \times 10^4$ flows in the campus network, the control overhead of RLJD, Presto and HiFi will reach 421Mbps, 234Mbps and 253Mbps, respectively.
+Fig. 16 shows that HiFi can achieve similar control communication overhead compared with Presto and achieve much smaller control communication overhead compared with RLJD.
+As the number of flows increases, RLJD installs more flow entries than HiFi and Presto, which results in higher control overhead than two other solutions.
+For example, when there are $12 \times 10^4$ flows in the campus network, the control overhead of RLJD, Presto and HiFi will reach 421 Mbps, 234 Mbps and 253 Mbps, respectively.

-3) Performance Comparison With FTS Constraint: The second set of simulations compares HiFi, RLJD and Presto in the scenario with FTS constraint, where the FTS constraint is set as 4,000 on each switch by default [14].
+7.3.3 Performance Comparison With FTS Constraint

+The second set of simulations compares HiFi, RLJD and Presto in the scenario with FTS constraint, where the FTS constraint is set as 4,000 on each switch by default [29].
 We first compare the number of controllable flows by changing the number of flows in the network.
-The results are shown in Fig. 12.
+The results are shown in Fig. 17.
 We claim that our solution can control more flows than the other two algorithms.
-For example, as shown in the right plot of Fig. 12, when there are $15 \times 10^4$ flows, our proposed algorithm can control about $14 \times 10^4$ flows while the other two algorithms can only control $7.1 \times 10^4$ and $9.5 \times 10^4$ flows, respectively.
-It means that HiFi increases the number of controllable flows by about 48% and 97% compared with Presto and RLJD, respectively.
-Fig. 13 shows that when the number of flow entries is constant (i.e., 4,000), the network performance (e.g., throughput) of our algorithm is much better than that of Presto and RLJD.
-For example, when there are $15 \times 10^4$ flows in the Fat-Tree network, our proposed algorithm can improve throughput by about 28% and 77% compared with Presto and RLJD, respectively.
-Moreover, HiFi can achieve similar throughput compared with OPT, which means high effectiveness of our proposed approximation algorithms.
+For example, as shown in the right plot of Fig. 17, when there are $15 \times 10^4$ flows, our proposed algorithm can control about $14 \times 10^4$ flows while the other two algorithms can only control $7.1 \times 10^4$ and $9.5 \times 10^4$ flows, respectively.
+It means that HiFi increases the number of controllable flows by about 48 and 97 percent compared with Presto and RLJD, respectively.
+Besides, when the number of flows in the network is constant (i.e., $12 \times 10^4$ ), we observe the number of controllable flows by varying the FTS constraint.
+As shown in Fig. 18, we can also claim that our proposed algorithm is able to control more flows than the other two algorithms under the same FTS constraint.
+That is because (1) HiFi requires fewer flow entries than RLJD per flow on average; and (2) HiFi can distribute exact-match entries on all switches evenly while Presto only installs exact-match entries on ingress switches.

-Fig. 10: No. of Flows vs. $\lambda$ Without FTS Constraint.
-Left plot: (a) Fat-Tree; right plot: (b) Campus.
+Fig. 17.
+No. of controllable flows versus no. of flows with FTS constraint.
+Left plot. (a) Fat-Tree; right plot. (b) Campus.

-Fig. 12: Impact on No. of Controllable Flows With FTS Constraint.
+Fig. 18.
+No. of controllable flows versus no. of flow entries with FTS constraint.
 Left plot: (a) Fat-Tree; right plot: (b) Campus.